CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 ---

+#### Temporary `DataStrategy` Overriding

+By default, the **data strategy** — defined by `ArgsCode` and `PropsCode` — is provided by the dynamic data source classes and set during their initialization.
+These values determine the **type and content of each data row**, influencing how test arguments and expected results are structured.

+Nevertheless, *CsabaDu.DynamicTestData* offers a **temporary overriding option** for these strategies, enabling fine-grained control over individual test cases.

+There are two mechanisms for this:

+- **When extending `DynamicObjectArraySource`**:
+  Use the base class method `WithOptionalDataStrategy(...)` to override the strategy temporarily for a specific test data row.

+- **When extending any derivative of `DynamicDataRowSource<TRow>`**:
+  Use the `IRow<TRow>.GetRow(...)` methods to retrieve a test data row formatted according to the specified strategy.

+These mechanisms allow developers to override the default behavior without modifying the global configuration of the data source.

+---

 #### Generate Custom Display Name When Using `Argscode.Properties`

 *CsabaDu.DynamicTestData* provides intrinsic support for generating test display names when using `ArgsCode.Instance` in the data strategy.
 This is achieved through the `TestData.ToString()` method, which returns the dynamically generated display name for each test case.